At Times It's Socially Practical To Know Things Other People Care About

 Obviously it's impossible to keep up with everything

 There are many types of skills and knowledge that could be socially practical to be familiar with, but no one can realistically be expected to get up to speed on all of it.
 There's just too much to know.
 It takes time to pick up new skills, even just to learn the basics.
 Keeping on top of things like sports, TV shows, and the news can take a surprising amount of time.
 It's more a matter of, if you want to learn about a topic in your spare time, that's great, but don't put pressure on yourself to know everything.

 If you honestly don't care about something, then you don't care

 There are some areas that just hold very little appeal to us.
 Even if it would be practical to learn about them, we still can't be bothered, and we can live with the consequences.
 We accept we won't have the interests or knowledge to hit it off perfectly with every last type of person, or adapt to every situation we find ourselves in.

 In a sense it would be great if we could make ourselves acquire new interests on command.
-I'm sure more than a couple have people have had the deflated thought of, "Everyone in my city is totally obsessed with football/basketball/hockey.
+More than a couple of people have had the deflated thought of, "Everyone in my city is totally obsessed with football/basketball/hockey.
 My life would be so much simpler if I could just be into it too."
 It doesn't work that way though.
-If something really doesn't speak to us we may be able to learn to appreciate a tiny bit more, but we'll never dive into it as wholeheartedly as some people.
+If something really doesn't speak to us we may be able to learn to appreciate a tiny bit more, but we'll never dive into it as wholeheartedly as some fans.

 For the most part people are happiest by sticking to their natural and true interests, however adding the odd bit of practical knowledge can help your social life in the following ways: